ruslansalikhov/golosfeed-js/README.md

 ============

 This is a GOLOS Price Feed for witnesses on the [Golos Network](https://golos.io).
-It's written in Node.JS and uses SVK's [GolosJS-Lib](https://github.com/svk31/golosjs-lib).
+It's written in Node.JS and uses Someguy123's (fork of SVK's) [GolosJS-Lib](https://github.com/someguy123/golosjs-lib).

 Installation
 ========